Melanie-Clark/Melanie-Clark/README.md

 -	**Pokémon Top Trumps**: Co-developed text-based game (Python, Turtle, Pokémon API)

 ## 😄 Fun Facts 😎
-- 🐶 I love teaching my little Cavachon new tricks and doggy dancging
+- 🐶 I love to teach my little Cavachon new tricks and doggy dancing
-- 🎭 Theatre lover and former actress
+- 🎭 Theatre lover and former amateur actress *(and a tiny embarrassing spot of pro!)*

 ... more to follow